ipfs/ipfs-docs/docs/concepts/bitswap.md

 ### Deeper Examination

-A diagram showing the major tasks of Bitswap and underlying components:
+A diagram showing the primary tasks of Bitswap and underlying components:

 ![Bitswap task and component diagram](https://github.com/ipfs/go-bitswap/blob/master/docs/go-bitswap.png "Go-Bitswap")

 #### Message Queue

 An IPFS node has a message queue for each active peer.
 The message queue has the next message to be sent to that peer.
 Updates to a message queue come from either the wantlist manager or the decision engine.
-Task workers watch the message queues and send waiting messages to the associated peers.
+Task workers watch the message queues and send queued messages to the associated peers.

 #### Want-Manager